 This diet may help reduce cortisol levels.
 It includes lots of fruits, vegetables, whole grains, and healthy fats.

 Fish is a big part of this diet.
-It provides those helpful omega-3s.
+It provides those helpful omega-3s, which can help lower your cortisol levels.
 The diet also includes nuts, seeds, and olive oil.

 Red meat is limited in this eating style.
 Instead, it favors lean proteins like chicken and beans.
 This mix of foods may help keep your stress levels in check.